 The Fairview Fire District is struggling to keep up with the demands of its growing population and excel at serving its jurisdiction, all due to lack of proper funding.

 Poughkeepsie is not alone in this issue.
 Budget cuts and retention challenges all over the country have a negative impact on compliance, training, the upkeep of equipment and, most worryingly, the safety of responding firefighters and the communities they serve.
 According to the U.S. Fire Administration, of the 1.2 million firefighters working in 30,000 departments in the United States, 900,000 of them work in volunteer or combination departments.
 The lack of funding to secure full-time staff and reliance on part-time, volunteer positions means that often ten or fewer firefighters respond to a fire call, significantly less than needed.

 Ensuring the safety of the public is a firefighters duty, but in order for them to do their job properly, they too must be protected.
 If that exhaust system mentioned earlier didn’t resonate, consider this: In addition to the immediate risks of injury and death, firefighters face an elevated risk of cancer due to chronic exposure to carcinogens.
 Firefighters have a 250 percent greater chance of contracting cancer compared to the general population.
 On average, 63% of all firefighters will contract cancer, according to recent research published by the IAFC.

 Without the funding for proper equipment, technology, and staff, a high-risk job suddenly becomes a lot riskier.
-Raising awareness on how lack of resources not only impacts firefighters, but also the general public is a major initiative of the Poughkeepsie Fire Department.
+Raising awareness on how lack of resources not only impacts firefighters, but also the general public is a major initiative of the Fairview Fire District .

 The Firefighters and EMS Fund helps to solve the policy and political issues at the local and state that our fire and emergency response personnel face through support of political action.
 Join our movement today.